kotcrab/ghidra-allegrex/README.md

   - Image rebase after loading is also supported
 - Disassembly and decompilation of VFPU instructions (see limitations bellow)
 - Scripts for importing and exporting PPSSPP `.sym` files (function labels)

-In progress:
-- Integration with PPSSPP debugger (experimental early stage, not yet released)
+- Ghidra Debugger integration with PPSSPP (experimental)

 ### Installation